 The 6 Simple Ways to Help Charities this Winter

-For charities, this year has been particularly tough, with increasing stresses on their services and reduced public and private funding.
+For charities, 2020 was particularly tough, with increasing stresses on their services and reduced public and private funding.
 Quiet have been the days where we we would have held bake sales and big sponsored runs.
 Not to fear - There are plenty of ways you can still help out this winter, whether you're looking to help financially, or with your time.

 Keep reading to find out the six simple and easy ways you can help this winter!